 Complying development is a fast-track approval process for straightforward residential, commercial and industrial development.
 Complying development generally includes larger building works than exempt development.
-For this reason, ‘sign off’ by a building professional (known as a certifying authority) is needed.
+For this reason, a ‘sign off’ by a building professional (known as a certifying authority) is needed.
 Provided the proposal fully meets specific development standards, it can be determined by a Council or accredited certifier without the need for a full development application.

 What is Complying Development?